GlitchEnzo/NuGetForUnity/plugin-dev-readme.md

 ## Extension points

-NugetForUnity implements a certain extension points that your plugin can register to in order to provide custom processing.
+NuGetForUnity implements a certain extension points that your plugin can register to in order to provide custom processing.
 It can add new extension points in the future without breaking backward compatibility with existing ones.

 ### Custom action buttons in Nuget window

-If you want to provide a custom action button next to some packages in NugetForUnity Manage Packages window you can write a class that implements `IPackageButtonsHandler` interface.
+If you want to provide a custom action button next to some packages in NuGetForUnity Manage Packages window you can write a class that implements `IPackageButtonsHandler` interface.
 It will give you a method bellow that you need to implement:

 ```cs
 void DrawButtons(INugetPackage package, INugetPackage? installedPackage, bool existsInUnity);